jhswartz/static-builds/binutils.md

 ```

 ## Prepare
-Substitute *arm-linux-gnueabihf* with your toolchain's target triplet, and adjust the *STATIC_ROOT* to your liking.
+Substitute *arm-linux-gnueabihf* with your toolchain's target triplet, and adjust *STATIC_ROOT* if need be.
 ```
 $ export TARGET=arm-linux-gnueabihf
 $ export STATIC_ROOT=`readlink -f ~/${TARGET}-static`